Signal Pilot

 P&L (3 months) +$96,600 (projected) -$39,900 (actual) $136,500 disaster!

-4. No Walk-Forward Single backtest on full dataset, no rolling windows Didn't test how system degrades on new data.
+4. No Walk-Forward — Single backtest, no rolling windows.
+Didn't test degradation on new data

-5. Skipped Paper Trading Went straight from backtest to live with full size Could have caught failures in paper trading, saved $40K.
+5. Skipped Paper Trading — Straight to live, full size.
+Could have saved $40K

-6. Execution Assumptions Assumed fills at close price, ignored bid-ask spread Real fills were 0.05% worse on average.
+6. Execution Assumptions — Assumed fills at close price.
+Real fills 0.05% worse

 The Reckoning (March 31, 2023):